Change Minds Or Drive Turnout?

 So swing voters and moderates aren’t totally mythical.
 But how do they compare with turnout as a determining factor in elections?

-This is hard to figure out.
-We know that total turnout decreased 2% between 2012 and 2016.
-But it’s hard to know which party was affected worse.
-Sure, we can see that the number of Democratic votes dipped more than the number of Republican votes, but how much of that is because the Democrats had a bigger turnout problem, and how much is because some Democrats crossed the aisle to vote Republican?
+We know that total turnout decreased 2% between 2012 and 2016 [EDIT: More recent sources say turnout increased.
+Not clear on this right now.
+See here].
+But it’s hard to interpret party turnout figures.
+If the number of Democratic votes dipped more than the number of Republican votes, how much of that is because the Democrats had a bigger turnout problem, and how much is because some Democrats crossed the aisle to vote Republican?

-Well, Donald Trump got fewer votes than Mitt Romney did in 2012.
-So there couldn’t have been too many Democrats crossing the aisle to vote Republican.
-But so far this is still consistent with a story where both parties had their turnout decline equally, plus a couple of Democrats crossed the aisle to vote Republican making the Democratic numbers disproportionately worse.

 Nate Cohn of the New York Times tries to solve this by analyzing turnout of predicted partisan voters – eg a young black gay college graduate will probably vote Democrat, so if he doesn’t show up it suggests Democratic base turnout declined.
 Before the election, he made some mechanical projections about how much each demographic would turn out based on how often they’ve turned out before in situations like this.
 Sometimes this risks adjusting away exactly the factors we’re interested in – eg he predicts black people will have much lower turnout in 2016 because part of their record 2012 turnout was personal loyalty to Obama.
 But as far as I can tell he doesn’t adjust for anything about the candidate’s ideologies, making his predictions okay for our purposes of talking about the effects of candidate extremism.